-Keeping the interiors of our cars and trucks cool and comfortable has been possible since HVAC was pioneered around 70 years ago.
+Ever since the 1950s, cars and trucks have been built with either standard or optional climate control systems.
 The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and the A/C condenser on your Honda Passport acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
-You will usually find your Honda Passport A/C condenser mounted at the front of your vehicle near the radiator, as that is the easiest place to soak up air while your car is driving.
-If your A/C condenser has sprung a leak, then you will likely notice your air conditioning blowing lukewarm air as a result of the lack of refrigerant.
+You will usually find your Honda Passport A/C condenser mounted at the front of your vehicle near the radiator, because that is the best place for it to absorb the air stream as your car or truck moves down the road.
+If you notice the A/C condenser is leaking, then you will likely notice your air conditioning blowing lukewarm air as a result of the lack of refrigerant.

-Don't let a broken A/C Condenser bring about the demise of your car, truck, or SUV, and don't gamble with its condition by using anything but the highest quality repair parts.
-Given all the hassles associated with fixing broken parts on your car or truck, let www.carpartsdiscount.com be the most authoritative website you go to make purchasing it easy.
-At Car Parts Discount, we have real customer support agents available with enough expertise to help you purchase the appropriate Honda Passport part for your needs.
-When it comes to Honda Passport A/C Condenser parts, you can find them for 2002, 2001, 2000, 1999, 1998, 1997, 1996, 1995, 1994 models by clicking the appropriate year below.
+At Car Parts Discount, we have live customer service members here with enough expertise to help you select the correct Honda Passport part for your project or repair.
+Don't let a broken A/C Condenser bring about the demise of your car, truck, or SUV, and don't gamble with its condition by buying anything but the best repair parts.
+Given all the trouble that can be involved with installing a part to fix your car or truck, let www.carpartsdiscount.com be the number one store you go to make buying it easy.
+All the Honda Passport A/C Condenser parts on this page will fit vehicles made in 2002, 2001, 2000, 1999, 1998, 1997, 1996, 1995, 1994.
+Choose your year below to refine your search.